• Skip to primary navigation

 Sleep is so important to our growth and recovery, but too often do we forget that.

 How many hours a night do you sleep?
-No, really think about it?
 Some nights may see 8 hours, some 7, maybe the occasional sleep in with 9 hours.
-But if you start saying 4, 5, even 6 hours of sleep a night, you may be hurting all of your gains you worked so hard for.
+But if you start saying 4, 5, even 6 hours of sleep a night, you may be hurting all of your gains you worked so hard for and not even realizing it.

 While it is true that some people can run on a full tank of gas with continually 5-6 hours of sleep, it is safe to say that the majority of us cannot.
 Don’t let this stigma of getting “too much” sleep stop you from getting enough sleep.